(The gallery for this text is Roadtrips. The footnotes for the text are in the pdf).

-In Human Nature, Human Survival Brian Medlin broadened this critique by reminding us of Australia’s terrible past with its destruction of land, its flora and fauna and aboriginal civilization.
+This emphasis on preserving old growth native forests provides a way to look at how the land had been transformed in South Australia — it was stripped of trees to make away for agriculture.
+Brian Medlin, who had traveled and camped widely in South Australia and Victoria, broadened this critique.
+In Human Nature, Human Survival he reminded us of Australia’s terrible past with its destruction of land, its flora and fauna and aboriginal civilization.
 To save our civilization we must get our philosophy right.
-Philosophy, for Medlin is the commitment to thinking about the whole of life and is understood as a way of life.
+Philosophy, for Medlin is the commitment to thinking about the whole of life and he understands philosophy as a way of life.
 In his ‘Ecological Crisis and Social Order’ in the Level-headed Revolutionary, Medlin argued that humans need to recognise their place in the natural world, embracing all of nature:

 “We shall never be safe in the world for as long as we think only of our own safety in it, that we shall never properly cherish our resources while we think of them only as resources.
 Amongst the many bad features of this limited perception of the world, the worst is that it readily goes over into an adversarial attitude to non-human nature … The non-human world is to be valued, but not simply because it may serve humankind.
 Nor is it to be valued as an extension of ourselves.
 Not even as a means of self-realisation.
 It is to be valued for itself, because it has value in itself.
-Until we win our way back to a proper reverence for non-human nature, we shall remain lost in a world growing ever more hostile to us”.
+Until we win our way back to a proper reverence for non-human nature, we shall remain lost in a world growing ever more hostile to us.
+We shall remain lost in the world because subjectively we are not really in it at all, but apart from it.
+Lost, not in being mis-placed, but in having no place.
+Our resources are mere resources, external to us.”

 Climate heating spells the collapse of the age-old humanist distinction between natural history and human history.
 What was once regarded as a necessary, natural condition, underlying the contingent changes of history, now appears to be an effect of human history.